29988122/Fate-Grand-Order_Lua/README.md

 If you have ```Enable_Autoskill = 1```, the above options applied after all of your predefined skills/NPs finished casting.

-## Events:
-If there are events which includes:
-* Power-up items before battle
-* Extra button to be clicked from reward system window after battle

-Please set ```isEvent``` variable to 1.

-This will allow the use of this script for certain events.

-A custom script is required for summer racing events and Oni island events.
-Please ask in issue forum if you need this feature.

-## How to capture screen for recognition:
-You can manually replace target\_servant.png inside image folder to customize your priority target.
-1. screenshot your phone
-2. convert it to png format
-3. resize it to 1280 WIDTH (1920\*1080->1280\*720, 2560\*1440->1280\*720, etc.)
-4. crop the desired pattern(ex: danger, servant, or particular enemy name) for the script to recognize.
-5. replace target.png and test.

 ## Troubleshooting
 Known issues are listed here.